Peter O'Meara

 O'Meara took minor roles in the indie comedy The Grand with Ray Romano and the film Leap Year opposite Amy Adams and John Lithgow.

 He is friend to Justin Long in the New Line Cinema hit romantic comedy He's Just Not That Into You playing Bill opposite Ginnifer Goodwin.
 The CD film soundtrack contains a special extra date scene between the two.

 In 2013, O'Meara joined series four of acclaimed award-winning Irish television drama Love/Hate in the role of conflicted dentist Andrew.
 He has recurred in the American drama series, NCIS, as Marco Sali head of interpol starting Season 12 in the episode, "The Lost Boys".

+He then played the dramatized lead role of Benedict Arnold, the controversial revolutionary war hero, in Talon Films 2021 documentary Benedict Arnold: Hero Betrayed.

+In 2025, O'Meara also part of the upcoming horror film Uncontained.